Skip to main content

 • Under age 8 without any other signs of puberty

-If you experience vaginal bleeding under these conditions, you should contact your doctor immediately.
+If you experience vaginal bleeding under these conditions, immediately contact your health care professional.

-Irregular bleeding should be evaluated if it persists for more than a few months to see if there is an underlying medical problem that needs to be addressed.
+Irregular bleeding should be evaluated if it persists for more than a few months to see if an underlying medical problem needs to be addressed.
 There are many options to treat irregular bleeding.
-If there is an underlying medical problem causing the bleeding, this will be addressed first.
+If an underlying medical problem is causing the bleeding, this will be addressed first.

 Common options to treat irregular bleeding include:

-• Hormonal medications, such as birth control, to regulate irregular periods
+• Using hormonal medications, such as birth control, to regulate irregular periods

-• Surgical options if the irregular bleeding persists despite medication
+• Exploring surgical options if the irregular bleeding persists despite medication

-There are special circumstances where irregular bleeding should be treated sooner rather than later to prevent other complications later in life.
-If you are concerned about irregular bleeding, it is important to consult with your health care provider immediately.
+In certain circumstances, irregular bleeding should be treated as soon as possible to prevent other complications later in life.
+If you're concerned about irregular bleeding, it's important to immediately consult with your health care team.

 Topics in this Post